-Vehicle Code 2800.1 VC prohibits evading an officer in a vehicle – which means willfully to flee from a police officer, when the officer is pursuing the person in a car or on a bike.
-This offense is a misdemeanor punishable by up to one year in jail.
+Vehicle Code § 2800.1 VC makes it a crime to flee from or try to elude a peace officer when you’re driving a vehicle, and the officer pursuing you is in a vehicle or on a bicycle.
+Doing so is a misdemeanor offense that carries up to one year in county jail.

 2800.1 VC states that “Any person who, while operating a motor vehicle and with the intent to evade, willfully flees or otherwise attempts to elude a pursuing peace officer’s motor vehicle, is guilty of a misdemeanor…”